ALBERT RUSHTON 1897–1947

 Admitted 15 April 1901

-Age 13 living in Rose Cottage, Main Road, with parents William and Annie, brothers Alfred 20 a decorator’s apprentice, Frederick 15 an errand boy, Edward 1 and sisters Lizzie 18 and Violet 10.
-He is employed as a stable boy.
+Age 13 a stable boy living in Rose Cottage, Main Road, with parents William and Annie, brothers Alfred 20 a decorator’s apprentice, Frederick 15 an errand boy, Edward 1 and sisters Lizzie 18 and Violet 10.

 From Absent Voters List 1918